Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Examples

-where $\sigma, \tau \in \{\uparrow, \downarrow\}$ and $\bar{\sigma}$ denotes the opposite spin of $\sigma$.
-For PBC, the addition of $S^z_{\tot}$ to the $\tmA^{\AKLT}_{\scar}$ does not change its commutant $\tmC^{\AKLT}_{\scar}$, hence by the DCT, $S^z_{\tot}$ should already be in the bond algebra, as we discuss below.
-Using the DCT, we can then infer that all operators that commute with $\tmC^{\AKLT}_{\scar}$, i.e., all operators with $\ket{G}$ as an eigenstate (for PBC) or with $\{\ket{G_{\sigma\sigma'}}\}$ as degenerate eigenstates (for OBC) are in the algebra $\tmA^{\AKLT}_{\scar}$.
+Using the DCT, we can then infer that all operators that commute with $\tmC^{\AKLT}_{\scar}$, i.e., all operators with $\ket{G}$ as an eigenstate, are in the algebra $\tmA^{\AKLT}_{\scar}$ (remembering that the identity operator is always included in our bond algebras).
 Hence, $\tmA^{\AKLT}_{\scar}$ is the algebra of \textit{all} parent Hamiltonians of the AKLT states (not requiring the states to be ground states).
-This includes Hamiltonian terms comprised of longer range projectors that annihilate the AKLT states as well as extensive local operators such as $S^z_{\tot}$ for PBC, which vanishes on $\ket{G}$.
-While it is highly non-obvious to see that $S^z_{\tot}$ can be expressed in terms of the generators $\{P^{\AKLT}_{j,j+1} h_{j,j+1} P^{\AKLT}_{j,j+1}\}$, the existence of such an expression can be argued for using the irreducibility of $\tmA^{\AKLT}_{\scar}$ in the non-singlet space, as we discuss in App.~\ref{app:SMalgebra}.
-However, we have not been able to obtain a compact expression for $S^z_{\tot}$ in terms of the generators of $\tmA^{\AKLT}_{\scar}$, and we suspect any such expression is tedious and non-local; hence it is highly desirable to derive a ``simple" set of generators for $\tmA^{\AKLT}_{\scar}$.
-Moreover, in App.~\ref{subsec:Sztotimpossible}, we use the MPS structure of the AKLT ground states to prove that $S^z_{\tot}$ in $\tmA^{\AKLT}_{\scar}$ for PBC is an example of a type II symmetric operator defined in Sec.~\ref{subsec:symhamtypes}, i.e., it cannot be expressed as a sum of strictly local operators in $\tmA^{\AKLT}_{\scar}$.
-This points to an important difference from the commutants here and those generated by on-site unitary symmetries, discussed in detail in \cite{moudgalya2022from}, where type II symmetric operators are forbidden.
-We believe this difference is due to the ``non-locality" or ``non-onsite" property of the conserved quantities in $\tmC_{\scar}^{\AKLT}$ , but we defer a systematic exploration of this issue for future work.
+This includes Hamiltonian terms comprised of longer range projectors that annihilate the AKLT states as well as extensive local operators such as $S^z_{\tot}$, which vanishes on $\ket{G}$.
+While it is highly non-obvious to see that $S^z_{\tot}$ can be expressed in terms of the generators $\{P^{\AKLT}_{j,j+1} h_{[j]} P^{\AKLT}_{j,j+1}\}$, the existence of such an expression can be argued for using the irreducibility of $\tmA^{\AKLT}_{\scar}$ in the non-singlet space, as we discuss in App.~\ref{app:SMalgebra}.
+However, we have not been able to obtain a compact expression for $S^z_{\tot}$ in terms of the generators of $\tmA^{\AKLT}_{\scar}$, and we suspect any such expression is tedious and non-local.
+Indeed, in App.~\ref{subsec:Sztotimpossible}, we use the MPS structure of $\ket{G}$ to prove that $S^z_{\tot}$ in $\tmA^{\AKLT}_{\scar}$ for PBC is an example of a Type II symmetric operator defined in Sec.~\ref{subsec:symhamtypes}, i.e., it cannot be expressed as a sum of strictly local bounded-range operators in $\tmA^{\AKLT}_{\scar}$.
+These arguments also directly extend to $S^\alpha_{\tot}$ for $\alpha \in \{x, y, z\}$, and indeed we numerically observe that the number of linearly independent equivalence classes of Type II operators of range $r_{\max} = 1$ in $\tmA^{\AKLT}_{\scar}$ for PBC is 3, which are the classes containing $S^x_{\tot}$, $S^y_{\tot}$, and $S^z_{\tot}$ respectively.\footnote{This example of Type II symmetric operator applies to so-called PXP model (Rydberg-blockaded atom chain) with respect to its known exact QMBS MPS eigenstates found in Ref.~\cite{lin2019exact}.
+Those states have a precise relation to the AKLT ground state~\cite{lin2019exact,shiraishi2019connection}, and the PXP model can be cast as a sum of two-site terms that annihilate these scars and a term proportional to $S^\alpha_{\text{tot}}$ under the appropriate relation.} Moreover, the number of independent equivalence classes for range $r_{\max} = 2$ grows to $8$, which suggests that the number of independent equivalence classes grows with range $r_{\max}$, but we defer a more detailed study to future work.
+The existence of non-trivial classes of Type II operators points to an important difference between the commutants here and those generated by on-site unitary symmetries, discussed in detail in \cite{moudgalya2022from}, where Type II symmetric operators are forbidden.
+We believe this difference is due to the ``non-locality" or ``non-onsite" property of the conserved quantities in $\tmC_{\scar}^{\AKLT}$, but we defer a systematic exploration of this issue for future work.